LearnFintech

 1. Two-Sided Network Effects

-Square has both merchants (4M+) and consumers (56M Cash App users).
-This creates powerful network effects.
-More merchants make Cash App more useful.
-More Cash App users make Square more valuable to merchants.
-Competitors must build both sides simultaneously.
+Square has both millions of sellers and 59M Cash App monthly actives.
+This creates powerful network effects: more merchants make Cash App more useful, more Cash App users make Square more valuable to merchants, and competitors must build both sides simultaneously.
+The prize is closing the loop so a buyer pays from Cash App directly into a Square seller's till.

 PayPal has consumers but weak merchant tools.
 Stripe has merchants but no consumer app.
 Toast has restaurants but no consumer side.
 Only Square has both at scale.